Tejas-H5/Calculator/Readme.md

 ### What do I want to add next?

-- Times
-    - like `1:20am` and then we can add/subtract them to get durations and such
-    - Also dates
 - Custom functions
-- Hex, binary, custom base numbers

 - loops, conditionals
 - Vectors, matrices

 - Some way to draw things
 - A C++ port ?
+- Hex, binary, custom base numbers
+- Times
+    - like `1:20am` and then we can add/subtract them to get durations and such
+    - Also dates
+    - And numbers with arbitrary units
 - Big numbers. unlimited size numbers. and manually implement arithmetic
     - Might just yoink someone else's library for this.
 I can't be bothered
     - This is quite hard to get right, I will try again later